spiral-lang/spiral/README.md

 # spiral end goals

 * be able to create video-games with complex magic system that will allow to its player create custom magics,
- and transfer that knowledge to other players, I am big fan of the overlord novel, I want a video game like this
+ and transfer that knowledge to other players, I am big fan of the `overlord light novel`, and I want a video game like this

 * compile and simulate chemical reactions

-* be able to compile for first time an eukaryotic cell
+* be able to compile and run for first time an fully eukaryotic cell

 * check if we live or not in a simulation.